 By public transport (rail/bus): There are regular trains to Bedford from

 St. Pancras and all points on the line.
 Buses hourly from the bus station in the centre of Bedford.

 On foot: Felmersham is well signposted from surrounding local villages and there are local footpaths along the river from Harrold, Odell, Carlton and Sharnbrook.

 There are ramps to enable wheelchair entry through the south door.
 Please contact us if you plan to visit and would like assistance.
 There is a wheelchair accessible toilet in the church.

 There are facilities for making tea /coffee etc. in the church but please contact us in advance of your visit.
 We will be happy to arrange for refreshments to be available.
-The Sun pub, in the village, does not provide meals but there are a number of excellent hostelries in the surrounding villages and a garden centre with tea room at nearby Milton Ernest.
+The Sun pub, in the village, serves excellent evening meals during the week and lunches at the weekend, There are also a number of excellent hostelries in the surrounding villages and a garden centre with tea room at nearby Milton Ernest.